zeyad-kay/planercnn/README.md

 ## Setup
 The only way that worked on Windows is to install <a href="https://docs.microsoft.com/en-us/windows/wsl/install">WSL2</a> with Ubuntu 18.04.
-This uses the CPU not the GPU.
-To use the GPU, use <a href="https://colab.research.google.com/drive/1k9Lj0uw4GRztyMp_JDabTqz2gGf65ZNb#scrollTo=3bxTpOJPTW_s">this</a> colab notebook.
+The following setup uses the CPU not the GPU.
+To use the GPU, check <a href="https://colab.research.google.com/drive/1k9Lj0uw4GRztyMp_JDabTqz2gGf65ZNb#scrollTo=3bxTpOJPTW_s">this</a> colab notebook.
+The notebook installs CUDA v9 and its compatible torch build.

 ```sh